Newton Campus Soccer Field

-The Newton Campus Soccer Field is the on-campus soccer and lacrosse stadium at Boston College in Newton, Massachusetts.
+The Newton Campus Lacrosse & Soccer Field is the on-campus soccer and lacrosse stadium at Boston College in Newton, Massachusetts.

 The 1,800 person capacity stadium was built in 1999.
 The current tenants are the Boston College Eagles men's & women's soccer teams and Boston College Eagles women's lacrosse.

 Renovations

 Prior to the 2003 season, lights were added to the field.
-In 2008, the turf was switched from natural grass to AstroTurf, and this AstroTurf was upgraded again in 2014.
+In 2008, the turf was switched from natural grass to AstroTurf, and this surface was upgraded again in 2014.